lineality/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 but you are looking for a threshold between two states rather than a single value match.

-# 0 check for solution:
+# 0 check for final solution if your range of floors is zero
-check: if egg breaks && floor_range is zero then solution is current value

-if egg no_breaks && floor_range is zero
-then solution is current_floor+1
+check: if egg breaks && floor_range is zero then solution is current_floor vs. if egg no_breaks && floor_range is zero then solution is current_floor+1

+when the range is note zero:

 # 1. half the list (building stories):
 start in the middle of the list location_observed = "middle floor" (of given range)

 # 2. check the state: break or not_break
+check: if egg breaks

 # 3. if search_target is higher (if the egg doesn't break)
 shift the search frame: so that your current search becomes the